josehu07/madkv/README.md

 just p1::report
 ```

-Then, download the `report/` directory (which includes generated plots) and make your edits.
+This command first prints a list of testing & benchmarking configurations you need to run and get outputs.
+Once all outputs are ready under `/tmp/madkv-p1/`, it generates the report template and plots selected performance results.
+Download the `report/` directory (which includes generated plots) and make your edits to the report.

 </details>